kilpkonn/msc-thesis/main.typ

 This also limits our possibilities to do borrow checking as there simply isn't enough data available in the `rust-analyzer` yet.
 With the symbols table built up, `rust-analyzer` is ready to accept LSP client requests.

+#todo("We refer to lsp client as client ...")
 Now autocompletion request can be sent.
-Upon receiving the request that contains the cursor location in file `rust-analyzer` finds the corresponding syntax node.
+Upon receiving a request that contains the cursor location in file `rust-analyzer` finds the corresponding syntax node.
 In case it is in function body that has not yet been lowered the lowering is done now.
 Note that the lowering is always cached so that subsequent calls can be looked up from the table.
 With all the lowering done, `rust-analyzer` builds up context of the autocompletion.